Table of Contents

 The default system bookmarks are stored in the

-kfileplaces/bookmarks.xml file in the directory which can be determined using the
+kfileplaces/bookmarks.xml file in the folder which can be determined using the

 qtpaths --paths GenericDataLocation command.